jimholmes/WineGifting/WineGifting.md

 * **Fortified:** Fortified wines have a neutral spirit such as brandy added to them after their initial fermentation.
 This high alcohol spirit stops the fermentation by killing the yeast.
 Due to this fortified wines have a higher alcohol content and are generally sweeter.
 Fortified wines include port, sherry, and madiera.

 ### Sweet, Dry, Neither

+Sweetness in wine can range from very sweet to completely dry.
+Percieved sweetness in wine comes from a number of factors.
+First off, and obviously, sweetness comes from residual sugar left over from the fermentation process.
+(You might consider re-reading the section on fermenting if needed!)

+Perceived sweetness can also come from the oak barrels a wine's fermented in, some of the flavors, the body of the wine, and other factors.
+That's why I call it 'perceived sweetness'&mdash;because it's not actual sugar.

+Focusing in on actual residual sugar, there are several broad categories we can evaluate:

+* **Sweet:** Many wonderful wines from around the world fall in this range.
+Many people will say "I don't like sweet wine!" without having tried a well-balanced sweet wine.
+Be sure to read the section on  A very short, partial list below runs from very sweet to just sweet.
+	* Icewine, made from frozen grapes (Germany, Canada, a few other places)
+	* Trockenbeerenauslese, made from dried raisin-like grapes harvested very late (Germany)
+	* Port, sweet sherries, Madiera, and other fortified wines
+	* Sauternes
+	* German Auslese
+	* Late harvest chenin blanc wines from France's Loire
+	* A wide range of sweet wines from Australia
+	* German Spaetlese
+	* Italian Moscato (and knock offs)

+* **Off-Dry:** These wines have a bit of residual sugar left in them.
+They're generally thought of as wonderful food wines, since the light sugar enables them to play across a range of dishes from seafoods to curries.

+	* French wines labeled "demi-sec"
+	* Some California chardonnays
+	* German Spaetlese and halb-Trocken (literally, "half-dry")
+	* Some Californian white zinfandel
+	* Some French wines such as chenin blanc or sauvignon blanc from the Loire
+	* Nouveau Boujolais

+* **Dry:**

 ### Traits of Wine: Acidity, Tannins, Oak